I understand your fears, because I've lived them

 Exhaustion was killing my life...and my love for my career

 The really difficult thing wasn't the long hours or the bad food eaten at my desk.
-It wasn't even the difficult days where nothing was good enough, because (and it isn't easy to say this) I was damn good at my job and so to begin with the good days outweighed the bad and even the bad days were filled with satisfaction, if not enjoyment.
+It wasn't even the difficult days where nothing was good enough, because to begin with the good days outweighed the bad and even the bad days were filled with satisfaction, if not enjoyment.

 Except, slowly, that satisfaction was eroded day by day.